 - Emergency first aid at work

-As well as working in private practice I have experienced working in a range of setting including colleges, drug and alsochol services.
+As well as working in private practice I have experienced working in a range of setting including the NHS, colleges, drug and alcohol services.

-I currently work as part of the YMCA Downslink Group through their Dialogue Therapeutic Services, working with young adults in a college setting aged between 16 and 20.
+I currently work as part of the YMCA Downslink Group through their Dialogue Therapeutic Services in partnership with the NHS working with children and young people between the ages of 10 and 24.

-I am a volunteer counsellor at CGL (Change, Grow, Live), formerly CRI, Drug and Alcohol Recovery Services.
-I work with clients who have an addiction to alcohol or substances.
+I have been a volunteer counsellor at CGL (Change, Grow, Live), formerly CRI, Drug and Alcohol Recovery Services.
+I worked with clients who have an addiction to alcohol or substances.

-I am also a counsellor at Pavilions, part of the Cranston group within the families and caters team, working with both individuals affected by drugs and alcohol and also couples affected by drugs and alcohol.
+I volunteered at Pavilions, part of the Cranston group within the families and carers team, working with both individuals affected by drugs and alcohol and also couples affected by drugs and alcohol.

 Areas of counselling I deal with